 All residents have access to a private garden at podium level and can take advantage of a wide range of amenities and services including a 15,000 sq ft gym, an indoor swimming pool and a health spa.
 They will also have access to a 5,000 sq ft private residents club with bar, private dining space, library and cinema.

-To make the building appear more dynamic and enjoyable to the eye apartments were gathered into rectangular blocks and arranged as articulated horizontal glass ribbons, gently overlaid and rippling towards the river.
+To make the building appear more dynamic and enjoyable to the eye apartments are gathered into rectangular blocks and arranged as articulated horizontal glass ribbons, gently overlaid and rippling towards the river.

 By day, the double-skin glass façade is alive with the reflections of the sun, sky, river, trees and the power station.
 Its faceted panels, fissures and overhangs create a play of light, shadow, geometry and void that offers constantly changing vignettes from every aspect around the building.
 By night, the subtle layering of the façade dissolves and each unit, each room, each apartment, is defined within the building's grid as lights switch on and off against the night sky.